 Key limes are small, yellow citrus fruits that are extremely tart, and “extremely” is putting it mildly.
 Lemons and limes have got nothing on these babies!

-The key limes you see in supermarkets are usually green and tend to be sold in 2 lb bags or so… but unfortunately, those aren’t really key limes.
+The key limes you see in grocery stores are usually green and tend to be sold in 2 lb bags or so… but unfortunately, those aren’t really key limes.
 They’re a different breed called Persian limes, and they’re tart too, just to a lesser degree.

 For all intents and (most recipe) purposes, Persian limes will work just fine unless you’re baking for someone who is a key lime fanatic.
 Then you may want to seek the real ones.

-Since Persian limes just isn’t as catchy as key limes, I’m calling the green ones key limes anyway (plus the bag says so 😉 ).
+Since Persian lime just isn’t as catchy as key lime, I’m calling the green ones key limes anyway (plus the bag says so 😉 ).